gbalbuena/dwarfes-and-goblins/docs/whitepaper-v1.md

 | Name | String  | mint    |
 | Race | Enum    | 0, 1    |
 | DNA  | uint256 | uint256 |

+## Limitations

+Given the intense use of randomness, and stacking unstacking mechanics this could be a technical impediment in high gas evm networks, we might need to fine tune the balance of the game as the supply and resources availables